 “My instinct is to protect my children from pain.
 But adversity is often the thing that gives us character and backbone.”

-As parents Advocates, much as in their friendships, will tend to look at their relationships with their children as opportunities to learn and grow with someone they care about, while working to achieve a distinctly separate but important goal – raising someone to be an independent, responsible and principled adult.
+As parents, Advocates (INFJs) tend to look at their relationships with their children as opportunities to learn and grow with someone they care about.
+These personality types also work to achieve another important goal: raising their children to be independent and all-around good people.

 Be Unique, Just Like Me

-If all this independence is taken to heart, it can cause some trouble for Advocate parents though, as their children move into the naturally rebellious phase of adolescence.
-If Advocates’ children take a contrarian approach, adopting beliefs that violate their parents’ own well-developed principles, Advocates are likely to feel like their children are pointing out their flaws by following another path, a hurtful thing to such a sensitive personality type.
+If all this independence is taken to heart, it can cause some trouble for Advocate parents as their children move into the more rebellious phase of adolescence.
+This is especially true if their children choose beliefs that go against their values as Advocate parents.
+In this situation, Advocates may feel as if their children are criticizing or rejecting them – a hurtful thing to such a sensitive personality type.

 A Job Well Done